Introduction to Loro's Rich Text CRDT

 Architecture of Loro

-In line with the properties of Replayable Event Graph, Loro uses OpLog and DocState as the internal state.
+In line with the properties of Event Graph Walker, Loro uses OpLog and DocState as the internal state.

 OpLog is dedicated to recording history, while DocState only records the current document state and does not include historical operation information.
 When applying updates from remote sources, Loro uses the relevant operations from OpLog and computes the diff through a DiffCalculator.
 This diff is then applied to DocState.
 This architecture also makes time travel easier to implement.